- A Directory of Medical Tests

 Your child's doctor may order a stool collection test to check for blood, bacteria, ova, or parasites.
 Find out how this test is performed and when you can expect the results.

 Is your child having a strep test or a throat culture?
 Find out how these swab tests are performed.

 If your child is sick, you'll probably have many questions to ask your doctor.
 But have you made a list of questions and concerns to share with your pharmacist?

 The flu vaccine is usually offered between September and mid-November.
-Even though it's ideal to get vaccinated early, the flu shot can still be helpful later.
+Even though it's best to get it then, being vaccinated later can still help protect against the flu.

 - Urine Tests